-Born in Taiwan, Belle Yang is author and illustrator of adult nonfiction, children's books and a graphic memoir.
-She spent part of her childhood in Japanand at age seven emigrated to the United States with her family.
+Born in Taiwan, Belle Yang is author and illustrator of adult nonfiction books, children's books and a graphic memoir.
+She spent part of her childhood in Japan.
+At age seven she emigrated to the United States with her mother and father.
 She attended Stirling University in Scotland, graduated from the University of California, Santa Cruz in biology but went on to study art at Pasadena Art Center College of Design and the Beijing Institute of Traditional Chinese Painting.

 Amy Tan in her prepace to Baba, writes: "Belle Yang is an American writer who writes in English and thinks in Chinese.
 Her writing feels Chinese....It is as though we, the readers of English, can now miraculously read Chinese."

 "In Belle Yang we have our Isaac Bashevis Singer and Marc Chagall--all in one bright new talent."--Maxine Hong Kingston

 "Captivating...rich in humanity...lavishly illustrated and lovingly narrated, Baba wonderfully evokes the sights, sounds and motions of a lost childhood."--Los Angeles Times

 San Francisco Chronicle: Immigrant Stories/ Film Profiles Writer and Artist who Mines Family’s Past in China